-Requests can be made by letter, fax, by email, by registering with patient access or in person.
+Requests can be made By telephone, by letter, by email, by registering with patient access or in person.
 Letters for requests should enclose a stamped addressed envelope for return.
 Please remember it is your responsibility to ensure you order your repeat medication on time, always allow extra time for weekends and public holidays.

 Please note for postal, email and patient access requests please allow extra time, in the event of postal and/or technical problems.